Holiday World - Entrance

 I was wrong.

 We stayed from open to close both days and were busy the whole time, and that was riding only a few things more than once.
 Some of that is that certain lines could be a little long, especially later in the day, but most of it was that there is just a lot to do.
 We spent our first day in the dry section of the park, and most of our second day in the water park.
-The two parks, dry and water, have multiple access points between them, so going back and forth isn’t too hard provided you have the right footwear for each.
+During colder times, there is obviously less to do, but during the summer, the park has a lot to offer.
+We think it compares favorably to Silver Dollar City in its overall quality.

 Related Posts